nstutelberg/Projects/README.md

    **Wald test**  -
    Wald test revealed that the variables chosen for the final regression model are good fits for the model, and confirmed that Shoe Size is a poor predictor of the price of the sneaker.
 Through running the wald test for each of the variables in the final regression, I found that the p-value was less than 0.05 in all cases excluding the Shoe Size test case.
 Including statistically significant predictors should lead to better prediction and better model fit, so this test led me to believe that the variables in my model are the best considering the data.

+   **AIC** -
+   Looking into the AIC confirmed that the variables

+   **Log Transformation** -
+   Took the natural log of both Sale Price and Days Since IPO.
+For Sale Price, there are sneakers that resold for $1,000+ before their mass release, and then went down to $250 months later, so the log is used here to more easily view the distribution when there is this much variability in the price.
+Took the natural log of Days Since IPO since the difference in the first 10-20 days since IPO are significant for the change in price, but once the days are in the hundreds, each additional day is less impactful.
+Use log to capture this assumption on diminishing returns.

 # Regression Model
   -Residuals are the differences between observed response values (price) and the response values that the model predicted (shoe size)